 Centralia, Orchards Farm, and bye-bye papa

-Left: around 1926- Susie somewhere in Washington
+Left: about 1926- Susie somewhere in Washington

 Above: 1926- Susie happily goofing with a farm hand in Orchards.
 WA